-Perform a safe stop as described in subsection 10.2.1.

-Students should wait in a designated location for the school bus, facing the bus as it approaches.

-Students should board the bus only when signaled by the driver.

-Monitor all mirrors continuously.

-Count the number of students at the bus stop and be sure all board the bus.
+- Perform a safe stop as described in subsection 10.2.1. - Students should wait in a designated location for the school bus, facing the bus as it approaches. - Students should board the bus only when signaled by the driver. - Monitor all mirrors continuously. - Count the number of students at the bus stop and be sure all board the bus.
 If possible, know names of students at each stop.
-If there is a student missing, ask the other students where the student is.

-Have the students board the school bus slowly, in single file, and use the handrail.
-The dome light should be on while loading in the dark.

-Wait until students are seated and facing forward before moving the bus.

-Check all mirrors.
-Make certain no one is running to catch the bus.

-If you cannot account for a student outside, secure the bus, take the key, and check around and underneath the bus.

-When all students are accounted for, prepare to leave by:

-- Closing the door.

-- Engaging the transmission.

-- > Releasing the parking brake.

-- > Turning off alternating flashing red lights.

-- Turning on left turn signal.

-- Checking all mirrors again.

-- > Allowing congested traffic to disperse.

-When it is safe, move the bus to enter traffic flow and continue the route.
+If there is a student missing, ask the other students where the student is. - Have the students board the school bus slowly, in single file, and use the handrail.
+The dome light should be on while loading in the dark. - Wait until students are seated and facing forward before moving the bus. - Check all mirrors.
+Make certain no one is running to catch the bus. - If you cannot account for a student outside, secure the bus, take the key, and check around and underneath the bus. - When all students are accounted for, prepare to leave by: - Closing the door. - Engaging the transmission. - Releasing the parking brake. - Turning off alternating flashing red lights if they did not turn off upon closing the door. - Turning on signal if reentering traffic from an offroad stop. - Checking all mirrors again. - Allowing congested traffic to disperse. - When it is safe, move the bus as necessary to enter traffic flow and continue the route.